Azure/LAMP/docs/Manage.md

 ## Updating Moodle code/settings

-Your controller Virtual Machine has Moodle code and data stored in `/moodle`.
-The site code is stored in `/moodle/html/moodle/`.
+Your controller Virtual Machine has Moodle/LAMP code and data stored in `/azlamp`.
+The site code is stored in `/azlamp/html/<yoursitename>/`.
 This data is replicated across dual gluster nodes to provide high availability.
 This directory is also mounted to your autoscaled frontends so all changes to files on the controller VM are immediately